CEMPD/SurrogateToolsDB/README.md

 ### Download additional shapefiles

 Archives containing all the shapefiles used in EPA's 2016 and 2017 emissions modeling platforms are available for download at https://drive.google.com/drive/folders/1idGoi6I3GvKFCcf87O_8zMirM7Gtd0_E

+### Generate surrogates using EPA's 2017 emissions modeling platform shapefiles

+1. When loading the shapefiles, use the script util/load_shapefile_reproject_multi.2017.csh
+2. Update the settings file control_variables_pg.2017.csv if needed
+3. Run the script run_pg_srgcreate.2017.csh